Forethought-Technologies/AutoChain/docs/workflow-evaluation.md

 as ConversationalAgent, but also agents built on other frameworks, such as LangChain.
 It is easy to evaluate agents built with different frameworks with simple wrapper.

-Three types of agent we have setup evaluation for
+Three types of agent on AutoChain framework we have setup evaluation for

-1. Native AutoChain agent, such as ConversationalAgent under`autochain/workflows_evaluation/conversational_agent_eval`
+1. Default AutoChain agent, such as ConversationalAgent under`autochain/workflows_evaluation/conversational_agent_eval`
 2. LangChain agent under `autochain/workflows_evaluation/langchain_eval`
 3. OpenAI agent using function calling